chino/pxr/README.md

 # Description

+PXR stand for ProjectX Ruby where ProjectX is the original code name of [Forsaken](https://github.com/ForsakenX/forsaken).

-Started off as an experiment in using OpenGL with Ruby but quickly grew into a little game engine of it's own.
+It started off as an experiment in using OpenGL with Ruby but quickly grew into a little game engine that can render Forsaken levels/models perfectly and some support for Descent levels as well.

-It's very easy to create a custom scene of your liking and play around with different concepts.
+It's very easy to create custom scenes and play around with different concepts.

-# Forsaken / Descent

-At this point the engine is mainly using Forsaken models/levels/textures and has some support for loading Descent levels as well.

-See the [ForsakenX Group](https://github.com/ForsakenX) for more information on Forsaken.

-PXR stands for ProjectX Ruby where ProjectX is the original code name of Forsaken before licenseing issues.

 # PXWGL (webgl)